amrvac/amrvac/doc/par.md

 Give `mhd_trac_mask` to set the maximum height of the mask, in your unit_length.
 `mhd_trac_type=3` uses the block-based TRAC method for multi-D simulations, which should be faster than the second type.
 And `mhd_trac_type=5` works in a similar way with the 4th type, by adding a mask on the block-based TRAC method.
+Give `mhd_trac_finegrid` to set the distance between two adjacent traced field lines (in the unit of finest cell size).
 Note that when setting `mhd_trac_type >=2`, the direction of your gravity should follow y-dir (2D) or z-dir(3D)

 ### Solve internal energy to avoid negative pressure{#par_AIE}